 One of the last things when considering what to pack when visiting Africa is an adaptor.
 Most of Southern Africa uses the plug M. We arrived in Johannesburg without this adaptor and were stuck venturing around the city at night looking for one (not ideal).
 The further north you go the more you will see the British “type G” plugs.
 I would recommend getting a good one on Amazon before arriving.

-Shop For A Travel Adapter
+Travel Adapter Recommendation

 Sunscreen